notaryproject/notation/prototype-spec.md

 Changes to snapshot metadata may be batched, so multiple targets metadata versions may be added at once.
 To do so, the process can allow steps 1 and 2 to repeat any number of times before signing the snapshot metadata.

+Snapshot metadata may be stored in a [snapshot Merkle tree](https://github.com/theupdateframework/taps/blob/master/tap16.md) instead of a single metadata file to reduce the size of downloaded metadata.
+To do so, implementations should follow the same process as described here, but upload all snapshot Merkle metadata files and add the Merkle root hash to timestamp metadata.
+Implementations that use snapshot Merkle trees should support auditors as described in the TAP.

 ## User download

 When installing an image from a registry, a user may run `nv2 download imagename`.
 This command must download the following from the registry: